-Antipsychotics (APs) treat the symptoms of schizophrenia and since the advent of chlorpromazine in 1952, remains the cornerstone of both acute and maintenance therapy for the mental disorder.
-APs derive their effect on positive symptoms of schizophrenia from the blocking of D2 dopamine receptors.
-These medications are described as first-generation APs (FGAs) or second-generation APs (SGAs) but the individual properties of each agent varies.
-Most FGAs are high-potency D2 dopamine blockers that are tightly bound to dopamine receptors and often cause debilitating extrapyramidal side effects (EPS).
-Clozapine, an example of SGA, acts on other receptors e.g D1, D4, serotonergic, adrenergic and histaminergic receptors.
-Although there may be clinically meaningful distinctions in response to and tolerability of different APs in an individual patient, there is no definitive evidence that one AP will have consistently superior effectiveness compared with another, with the possible exception of clozapine.
+Antipsychotics (APs) treat the symptoms of schizophrenia.
+Since the discovery of chlorpromazine in 1952, APs remain the cornerstone of schizophrenia treatment in both acute as well as maintenance phases.
+They generally can be classified as first-generation APs (FGA) and second-generation APs (SGA).
+The FGAs derive their effect on positive symptoms by predominantly blocking the dopamine 2 (D2) receptors, which often results in debilitating extrapyramidal side effects (EPS).
+The SGAs are however more versatile and act by blocking other subtype dopamine receptors (e.g. clozapine blocks D1 and D4) as well as serotonergic, adrenergic and histaminergic receptors.
+SGAs tend to cause more metabolic issues

-EPS, akathisia and tardive dyskinesia can occur with both FGAs and SGAs, although in general these tend to be more common with former.
-IFn addition, some of the SGAs have metabolic and cardiac side effects.
+Although there may be meaningful distinctions in clinical response and tolerability of different APs in an individual patient, there is no definitive evidence that one AP is superior to another, with the possible exception of clozapine.